Mercedes-Benz R107 and C107: Mechanical troubles

 Model years 1975 and 1976 for the 450SL suffered from vapor lock and hard restart because of the under-bonnet position of the catalytic converter.
 Starting in MY 1977, the catalytic converter was moved to replace the resonator, located just behind the transmission in the exhaust system.

 The 380SL/SLC engine came with a single row timing chain from 1981 through 1983.
-These early 380SL/SLC models were plagued with chain failure problems and the problem was corrected by Mercedes-Benz, free of charge.
+These early 380SL/SLC models were plagued with chain failure problems and the problem was corrected by Mercedes-Benz, free of charge (at the time; not honored today).
 Some vehicles escaped the retrofit and may at some point fail as a result.

-MYs 1984 and 1985 came with a double row timing chain from the factory to address this issue.
+Model Years ("MYs") 1984 and 1985 came with a double row timing chain from the factory to address this issue.

 Another problem area for late 450SLs was the automatic climate control system.
 Based on a servo which controlled coolant flow to the heater core, as well as vacuum to actuate the vents in the interior of the car, the system proved unreliable.
 It was installed on 450SLs through end of production in 1980.
 Models produced prior to 1978 had a manual climate control system, 380SL models produced from 1981 received a more reliable automatic climate control system.